 -

-Authors must certify that the manuscript has not previously been published elsewhere, in any form.
+Authors must certify that the manuscript has not been previously published elsewhere, in any form.

 -